derekpcollins/jquery-basic-modal/README.md

 Please note that JSON arrays require the use of double-quotes, so you'll need to use single-quotes around the array.

-If you're programatically triggering the modal, then you can pass the options to the `modal()` method:
+If you're programmatically triggering the modal, then you can pass the options to the `modal()` method:

 ```javascript
 $('#my-modal').modal({